OUR ONLINE WORSHP SERVICE IS STREAMING SUNDAY AT 10:30 AM

 What should I expect?

 Our service is about 65 minutes.
 It centers around singing to God and then preaching a life-applicable message from the Bible.
 The music is “contemporary,” meaning we have a band consisting of guitars, drums and a keyboard.
 We believe worship should be fun, exciting and sacred all at the same time.
-Click here to check out one of our online services.

 Do I have to dress up?